soroushj/grpcmock/README.md

 	})

 	// You can remove any previously-set response or handler for a method.
-	// After this, GetNote will return an Unimplemented error. mock.Unset("GetNote")
+	// After this, the GetNote method will return an Unimplemented error. mock.Unset("GetNote")

 	// You can also remove any response or handler for all methods